-Whether you're new usability testing or want to improve your know-how, we want to share with you our best tips for creating usability tasks.
+Whether you're new to usability testing or want to improve your know-how, we want to share with you our best tips for creating usability tasks.
 Tasks are the backbone of usability testing.
-How you write and structure tasks in a usability test will impact the accuracy of the results you get.
+How you write and structure tasks in a usability test will impact the accuracy of your results.

 Usability testing is one of the pillars of good user experiences—uncovering undetected issues, user needs, and pain points.
 You need to make sure your test is well-structured, and the tasks you write are readable and easy to understand.
 It's simple to collect skewed data that validates your hypotheses yet isn't representative of your users.

 The goal of this article is to share with you what we learned about creating usability tasks.
 We've been sharing bits of advice in our help documentation and directly with you, but we wanted to bring all our learnings in one post.

 In Maze, you build your test out of missions, so in this article, we'll also touch on tips for creating missions.
 But the advice is applicable no matter what you use to create tasks and test with users.

 Before you conduct usability testing, and preferably before you design anything—you should always start by understanding your users' goals.
 If you define user goals from the start, it will help you draft tasks for usability testing.

 The difference between user goals and user tasks is explained in this article by Paulo G. Latancia.
 He writes:

 “A goal is always an expectation for a final condition.
 The final condition usually has nothing to do with the use of the product itself, so it’s actually an outcome users wish to achieve by using the product as a tool.”